 • Charterparties: law and practice

-• Law and practice in international banking and commercial payments
+• Law and practice relating to international banking and commercial payments

 Information for international students